Nick Santino (musician): Beach Weather (2015–2017, 2022–present)

 In August 2015, Nick Santino formed Beach Weather with Reeve Powers (bass), Ian Holubiak (lead guitar) and Austin Scates (drums) after being invited by the Maine to open for their Free For All 2015 Tour.
-Their debut EP What a Drag was written by Santino and Sean Silverman (of The Technicolors) and released on August 28, 2015, via 8123.
+Their debut EP, What a Drag was written by Santino and Sean Silverman (of The Technicolors) and released on August 28, 2015, via 8123.
+They released two more EPs, Chit Chat (2016) and Basement Sessions (2017), before going on hiatus in July 2017.
+The group reunited in 2022, following the virality of their song "Sex, Drugs, Etc.".
+The song topped the Billboard Alternative Airplay chart.
+On March 3, 2023, they released their debut studio album, Pineapple Sunrise.